-- 1. To elect one director to serve as Class III director for a term of three years. - 2.
+- 1. To elect two directors to serve as Class I directors for a term of three years. - 2.
 To transact such other business as may properly come before the Meeting.

-Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 5, 2002 are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 15, 2003 are entitled to notice of, and to vote at, the Meeting.

-A complete list of the shareholders entitled to vote at the Meeting will be available for examination by any shareholder, for any proper purpose, at the Meeting and during ordinary business hours for a period of ten days prior to the Meeting at the principal executive offices of the Company at One North University Drive, Fort Lauderdale, Florida 33324, as well as at the Company's offices located at 2221 Highway 44 West, Eustis, FL 32726
+A complete list of the shareholders entitled to vote at the Meeting will be available for examination by any shareholder, for any proper purpose, at the Meeting and during ordinary business hours for a period of ten days prior to the Meeting at the principal executive offices of the Company at One North University Drive, Fort Lauderdale, Florida 33324.